parulstorevu/storevu-site/content/pages/index.md

       incentivesFully integrating with online ordering and payment processing
-      Rewarding customers with ongoing, personal, and predictably profitable incentives.Making life simple by managing the entire process for you
+      Rewarding customers with ongoing, personal, and predictably profitable incentives.
+      Making life simple by managing the entire process for you
     features:
       - title: The Best Feature of Your Services